 The west elevation is the single wide bay of the building's main east-west mass.
-The roof ends over the bay with large jerkinhead gable-on-hip similar to that on the façade, but less detailed (photo 4, 5).
-The peak is capped with a white and dark yellow metal block finial scroll shape.
-The walls are clad in the roof's slate shingles with three courses of scalloped shingles along the midline.
+The roof ends over the bay with large jerkinhead gable-on-hip similar to that on the façade, but less detailed (photo 4 and 5).
+The peak is capped with a white and yellow ochre metal block finial scroll shape.
+The gable end wall is clad in the roof's slate shingles with three courses of scalloped shingles along the midline.
 The eaves are boxed with pressed metal cornice painted white and brown.
-There is a band of three one-over-one windows separated by white tin architrave elements.
-The bay has three columns of windows, but there is a wider space between the middle and southern column.
+There is a band of three one-over-one windows seated above a narrow pent roof and separated by white tin architrave elements.
+The bay has three vertical lines of windows, but there is a wider space between the middle and southern column.
 The second story supports three one-over-one windows, and the middle window has an air conditioning unit in it.
-The northernmost window on the first story is a fixed unit that aligns with the upper sash of the middle and southernmost one-over-one windows.
-The basement has two windows aligned to the northern and middle columns.
+The northernmost window on the first story is a fixed single light unit that is half the height of the neighboring one-over-one windows.
+Its lintel aligns with the lintels of the middle and southernmost one-over-one windows.
+The basement has two one-over-one windows aligned to the northern and middle windows of the stories above.
 The narrow side of the first story rear porch and overhanging second story enclosed sleeping porch are also visible.
-A moongate with lattice work is located in the space between the foundation and porch's battered limestone corner pier.
+An original moongate with replacement lattice work is in the space between the foundation and porch's battered limestone corner pier.